A virus can paralyse your computer – it will no longer function correctly and will have to be repaired. It is extremely annoying!

 Characters, objects and payment methods in video games, as well as high scores, can also be a lucrative source of income for cybercriminals.

 Once cybercriminals gain access to your computer, they can go through it seeking out valuable information.
 For example, information about your credit cards, tax data or investment plans.
-Depending on what they can find out about your financial situation, cybercriminals will decide whether or not to keep you within their line of sight.
+Depending on what they can find out about your financial situation, cybercriminals will decide whether to keep you within their line of sight.

-Botnets are huge networks of compromised computers (also known as “zombies”) that are controlled externally and remotely.
+Botnets are huge networks of compromised computers (also known as ‘zombies’) that are controlled externally and remotely.
 Without you even realising it, your computer could be part of such a network, and then used for sending spam or phishing emails to millions of users across the globe, or for carrying out distributed-denial-of-service attacks, which bring down whole websites and web services.
 Your computer can become a source of crime, even if you do not personally take part in any wrongdoing.

-One common modus operandi for cybercriminals at the moment is to infect their victim’s computer with malicious software (malware) and then offer to “clean” it up for a fee.
+One common modus operandi for cybercriminals at the moment is to infect their victim’s computer with malicious software (malware) and then offer to ‘clean’ it up for a fee.
 Criminals can encrypt all the data on a computer using a method that only they can decrypt.
 In this case, the criminals will demand payment of a large sum of money to decrypt your data.
 If you do not pay, you will not be able to retrieve your data.

 If you have visited problematic content, such as pornographic websites, or engaged in intimate conversations via webcam, criminals could have a record of your activities and demand money to avoid them publishing this information.
-If you are in the public eye, you need to be doubly careful to avoid this type of criminality.
+If you are in the public eye, you need to be very careful to avoid this type of criminality.

 It is difficult, if not impossible, for non-specialists to tell if their computer is infected once the malware has been well written.
 But there are still some clues to watch out for: perhaps your computer is running slower than usual?
 Has your anti-virus software flagged something up?
 When searching on Google, do you get redirected to other search engines?
 Have your friends mentioned any strange emails or messages they have received from you?
 Has your email account or any social network profile been blocked because it is distributing spam?
 Does your webcam come on automatically?
 Does advertising appear within your operating system, independently of any websites visited?
 Does your computer suddenly freeze while updating software?
 These are just a few examples of strange behaviour which should alert you to the possibility that your computer may be infected.

 If possible, you should use a Live CD to scan your device.
-This process enables your computer to be analysed without starting up the main system, and is therefore perfect for anti-virus operations.
+This process enables your computer to be analysed without starting up the main system and is, therefore, perfect for anti-virus operations.

 You are also recommended to back up your data, then reinstall your OS.
 If you need help, contact an IT specialist.

 As always, the old adage holds true: prevention is better than cure!
-To minimise your computer’s vulnerability, apply technical protective measures as a prevention and adopt safe practices when browsing the web.
+To minimise your computer’s vulnerability, apply technical protective measures as prevention and adopt safe practices when browsing the web.